brunojppb/lame-recipes/README.md

 ### Milestone 2

+- [x] Add models and database migrations structure
+- [ ] Write some unit tests to make sure the business logic is legit

+### Milestone 3

 - [ ] Add React app as frontend
 - [ ] Serve React app from express

-### Milestone 3

-- [ ] Add final models and migrations
-- [ ] Write some tests to make sure the business logic is legit
+- [ ] Integrate Cypress for end-to-end tests

 ### Milestone 4

-- TODO
+- [ ]